-Because one quarter of all Americans have it, massage therapists should have a plan of action when encountering hypertension.
+Because more than one third of all Americans have hypertension, massage therapists should have a plan of action when encountering clients with hypertension.
 Some practitioners automatically assume that the work they do will have an overall positive effect on cardiovascular health.
 However, this is not always the case.
 Because some techniques with a specific therapeutic application can cause blood pressure to temporarily rise, massage therapists must be cognizant to avoid these approaches on hypertensive clients.

 - Systolic – Better known as the top number of a blood pressure reading, the systolic pressure describes the maximum pressure that occurs with each contraction of the heart.